fzaiser/genfer/README.md

 Each benchmark is run 4 times: once with the Residual Mass Semantics and three times with the Geometric Bound Semantics, each time with a different optimization objective (`total` for probability masses, `ev` for moments, or `tail` for tail asymptotics).
 The output of each run is written to `outputs/<benchmark>-residual.txt` for the Residual Mass Semantics and `outputs/<benchmark>-bound-<objective>.txt` for the Geometric Bound Semantics.
 The data for Table 6 is taken from the relevant files in `outputs/`.

+The claim here is a bit subtle:
+The residual mass semantics is faster and yields tighter bounds for the probability masses on small values, but the bound is flat, i.e. the difference between upper and lower bounds on probability masses is constant.
+In contrast, the geometric bound semantics yields a decreasing bound and can bound moments and tail asymptotics in addition to probability masses.
+For details on this claim, see Section 6.4 in the paper.